slively/angular-dpd/README.md

 dpd.categories.cache.all will return every category that is currently in the cache

+dpd.categories.cache.get('414b9c5cc315485d') will return a specific category from the cache

 dpd.categories.get(id) will fetch a single category from the database and if it's in the cache, updated it.
 If it's not in the cache it will be added.